cyril-ui-developer/simple-react-app/README.md

 ## Trade-offs you might have made, anything you left out, or what
 ##you might do differently if you were to spend additional time on the project.
-1. Improve user experience and interface - design high fidelity mockup, use Material-UI, CSS preprocessor like SSAS, cover all edge cases for form field validations, responsive design
+1. Improve user experience and interface - design high fidelity mockup; apply more CSS styles; use Material-UI; CSS preprocessor like SSAS; cover all edge cases for form field validations; design for mobile first and responsive design; implement loading spinner for table, implement confirm message for add/edit user
 2. Implement React Router for component navigation
 3. Write more test cases, esp. for redux reducer and actions
 4. Middleware library - use Redux-saga instead of Redux-thunk to write asynchronous code that looks synchronous
 5. Reselect - use reselect, a memorized selector function for writing more concise logic
 6. Lodash - use lodash for utility tasks like object manipulation
-7. Handle HTTP errors e.g. 500 - server error;  empty and invalid response, implement loading spinner for table e.t.c.
+7. Handle HTTP errors e.g. 500 - server error;  empty and invalid response,
 8. Reqres API: 'https://reqres.in/api/users/users'; // added /users here to avoid actual GET request Use mock server for better simulation of GET, POST and PUT requests